 Council Comment Applicant Response (NS113) mandates 4.2m clear height (3.2m for the substation and 1m for the cabling/trench) and there is a requirement to hoist the transformers to ground level for replacement, at which height this requires a lifting beam / drum depth of circa 1.2m.
 Additionally at this plantroom level, it is proposed to have double stacking equipment for the other half of the floor plate with ventilation plant on top of chilled water plant and switch rooms.
 Allowing for structure above, 6m is the most reasonable lowest height (ideally it is a 6m clear height).
 Low Level Plantroom This level is for ventilation plant and there is a need for a degree of flexibility to accommodate kitchen exhaust treatment systems, which could require 5m clear to include maintenance and duct crossovers.
-For this reason, a 6m floor-to-floor height is required for this level.
-The proposed 4m floor to floor height for the commercial storeys at podium levels is greater than the minimum 3.6m non- residential level requirement in the NSDCP 2013.
-The floor-to-floor heights for the podium levels are appropriate to achieve PCA A-grade quality office accommodation.
-The podium floors have less access to daylight and are larger in size than the tower.
-In order to gain adequate daylight, the floor plates require mon floor-to-floor height than upper floors.
-It is common for floor-to-floor height of 4m at podium levels.
-As Council notes, 3.6m is a minimum level, thus the concept is compliant with the DCP.
+For this reason, a 6m floor-to-floor height is required for this level. • The proposed 4m floor to floor height for the commercial storeys at podium levels is greater than the minimum 3.6m non- residential level requirement in the NSDCP 2013.
 The Pre-Lodgement Meeting Response Report (at Appendix J) contains a typical podium floor section detail diagram, as below.
-The proposed 3.75m floor to floor height for the commercial storeys at tower level The floor-to-floor heights are appropriate in order to achieve PCA A- grade quality office accommodation.
-Floor-to-floor height for typical A and Premium grade office floors is 3.75m to 3.85m in order to achiev is greater than the minimum 3.6m non- residential level requirement in the a minimum 2.7m ceiling height and accommodate a 150mm raised
+The proposed 3.75m floor to floor heigh for the commercial storeys at tower leve is greater than the minimum 3.6m non- residential level requirement in the